 Respected by the Prophet, and even after his death, the two immediate caliphs, Abu Bakr As-Siddiq and `Umar ibn Al-Khattab (ra), accorded tremendous respect to Nusaybah.
 She is honored in her role as an individual dedicated to the cause of humanity, her bravery in personally defending the Prophet’s life, and her ultimate sacrifice in the form of her son’s martyrdom.

 Throughout history, Muslim women have played a vital role in various aspects of the development of their community.
 However, no one else holds the special title of being the defender of the Prophet himself, as Nusaybah did.
 She withstood the pain of multiple wounds to ensure that no harm would reach the Prophet.

-What had begun as a humanitarian role for Nusaybah during the Battle of Uhud was soon transformed by the will of Almighty Allah into a historic and courageous role, and we are all grateful to this day for the sacrifices that she and her family made in the cause of Almighty Allah.
+During the Battle of Uhud, what began as a humanitarian role for Nusaybah soon transformed.
+By the will of Almighty Allah, she is now a historic figure of a courageous role.
+The ummah is grateful to this day for sacrifices that she made in the cause of Allah.